jennifertrin/OnboardNFTAlgorand/README.md

 ### Phase 2: Collector Engagement
 Art sees an average of 7.6 percent yearly return and does not experience the same volatile fluctuations as other investment types [4].
 With its stability and high return, art can enable generational wealth.
 NFT Cloud paves the way for NFTs as the most equitable and fair investment type, one that is open to collectors of all socioeconomic backgrounds.

-Tools Needed: NFT Cloud site, Twitter, Twitter Spaces, Discord, Youtube
+**Tools Needed**: NFT Cloud site, Twitter, Twitter Spaces, Discord, Youtube, multi-sig wallets

 #### Activity 3: Reduced Cost on NFT Purchases